hexisXz/fancy-openBSD-prompt/README.md

 # fancy-openBSD-prompt
-this is a fork of pombadevs fancy linux prompt for zsh ksh and sh
+this is a fork of pombadevs fancy linux prompt for openBSD ksh, sh and zsh (but for right now this is mainly for ksh)

+# install